What Is the Average Cost of Living in the Bahamas? [2025]

 Food Prices

-Much of your grocery list will be imported, which means taxation before hitting the stores.
+Much of your grocery list items will be imported, which means taxation before hitting the stores and a more difficult process for obtaining your favorite ingredients.
+Import costs are passed along to consumers at the grocery store and in restaurant meals.
 The government also charges customs to the suppliers, which means businesses might have to add to the prices to make a profit.
+Going out to eat becomes a larger part of the average budget in The Bahamas.

 And if you’re the type to regularly order products overseas, you’ll face a higher cost of living in The Bahamas.